Now, at this sad and breathless moment, we are plunged in the hunger and distress which are the aftermath of our stupendous struggle.

-‘Now, at this sad and breathless moment, we are plunged in the hunger and distress which are the aftermath of our stupendous struggle’: Though no longer Prime Minister, Churchill’s speech at Fulton on 5 March 1946 packed a formidable punch.
+Though no longer Prime Minister, Winston Churchill’s speech at Fulton on 5 March 1946 packed a formidable punch.
 But the context in which it was delivered was complex.

-Denouncing the two great dangers of ‘War and Tyranny’, Churchill praised the United States, with which the British Commonwealth and Empire had a ‘special relationship’, as standing ‘at the pinnacle of world power’.
-He spoke approvingly of the United Nations Organisation (which had just held its first meetings in London), though stating it would be ‘wrong and imprudent’ to entrust atomic secrets, held by the US, Britain and Canada, to the UN while ‘still in its infancy’.
+Denouncing the 2 great dangers of "war and tyranny", Churchill praised the United States, with which the British Commonwealth and Empire had a "special relationship", as standing "at the pinnacle of world power".
+He spoke approvingly of the United Nations Organisation (which had just held its first meetings in London), though stating it would be "wrong and imprudent" to entrust atomic secrets, held by the US, Britain and Canada, to the UN while "still in its infancy".
 While expressing admiration for Marshal Stalin, and sympathy for the Soviet desire for security, he denounced Russian attempts to extend Communist influence as alarming and destabilising.

 The US government was also dragging its heels on atomic cooperation, and resisting British plans to build a large scale plant in the UK.
 Attlee insisted this was essential for Britain to make its proper contribution to, as well as share in the benefits of atomic energy.
 But it was becoming clear that the Americans were determined to control atomic information, though interested in British territories that might contain useful raw materials.
 Discussions were complicated by the Canadian espionage case, in which one of the Soviet spies named by defector Igor Gouzenko had been British atomic scientist Alan Nunn May.
 On the day of the Fulton speech, Nunn May was sentenced to 10 years’ imprisonment.